AmirAhanchian/Tsunami-Project-3-team5/README.md

-# Tsunami-Project

-# Project Title: A Tsunami of Information: Exploring the Causes and Consequences of Tsunamis
+# A Tsunami of Information: Exploring the Causes and Consequences of Tsunamis

 Team Members: Amir Ahanchian, Endi Hajdari, Kevin Dai, Mary Toofani, Natasha Girdharry